Colorado Springs State Rep. Rebecca Keltie won't seek re-election in 2026

 To her constituents, Keltie said serving them has been one of the highest callings of her life, but “if I cannot give this position 100% of the dedication, time, and energy it deserves for another term, then it is my duty to step aside and make room for a new, positive conservative voice to continue the fight.”

-Keltie said she will serve the remainder of her two-year term, continuing to fight for a safer and more affordable Colorado, parents’ rights, education, TABOR, and veterans’ issues.
+Keltie said she will serve the remainder of her two-year term and will continue to fight for a safer and more affordable Colorado, parents’ rights, education, the Taxpayer’s Bill of Rights, and veterans’ issues.

-She asked her fellow Republicans, conservatives, and Coloradans to be “thoughtful and deliberate” in their choice of who to succeed her.
+She asked her fellow Republicans, conservatives and residents to be “thoughtful and deliberate” in their choice of who to succeed her.

-“We need leaders with true grit and heart, those who are qualified, grounded, and ready to serve the people, not themselves or their agenda.”
+“We need leaders with true grit and heart, those who are qualified, grounded, and ready to serve the people, not themselves or their agenda,” she said.

 The race between Keltie and Vigil was the closest statewide in the 2024 election and went to an automatic recount.